-Partner Elliott Phillips and Senior Associate Steven De Lara examine the growth of Bitcoin and the lack of legislation around it, in Dow Jones’ Financial News, Thomson Reuters Accelus and in FT Adviser
+Partner Elliott Phillips and Senior Associate Steven De Lara examine the growth of Bitcoin and the lack of legislation around it, in Dow Jones’ Financial News, Thomson Reuters Accelus, FT Adviser and in Compliance Monitor.

-Elliott and Stephen’s article was published in Financial News, 13 September 2017, Thomson Reuters Accelus, 18 September 2017 and in FT Adviser, 27 September 2017 and in Compliance Monitor, 14 February 2018 and in Global Banking Finance, 9 May 2019.
-These can be found here, here and here.
+Elliott and Stephen’s article was published in Financial News, 13 September 2017, Thomson Reuters Accelus, 18 September 2017, FT Adviser, 27 September 2017 and in Compliance Monitor, 14 February 2018 and in Global Banking Finance, 9 May 2019.
+These can be found here, here, here and here.

 On the face of it, distributed ledger technology (DLT), which powers cryptocurrencies such as Bitcoin, does not appear problematic.
 By using databases distributed across multiple participants, and which can only be amended with universal consent, blockchain and other types of DLT create a safe, transparent environment for transactions, while reducing counterparty risk and improving efficiency.